andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

  - functional
  - coupling
  - cohesion

+ > These are not mutually exclusive!

 Keep those things in mind as we organize things like:

 - variable names
+- function names
 - inputs
 - outputs
 - side effects